Optical skyrmions and other topological quasiparticles of light

-In 1961, British particle physicist Tony Skyrme proposed a model of general topological structures of nucleons~\cite{skyrme1991non}.
-He demonstrated that the pion structures have the similar properties as baryons (protons and neutrons) and proposed a unified expression parametrized by a topological number (baryon number) with a meson regarded as the special case when the topological number is zero~\cite{skyrme1962unified}.
+In 1961, British particle physicist Tony Skyrme proposed a model of localized solitons to represent the topologically protected structures of a general class of nucleons~\cite{skyrme1991non}.
+He demonstrated that the pion structures have the similar properties as baryons (protons and neutrons) and proposed a unified expression parametrized by a topological number (baryon number) with a meson regarded as a special case when a topological number is zero~\cite{skyrme1962unified}.
 This came as a surprise, because protons and neutrons are fermions, whereas pions are bosons, and the Skyrme’s topological theory provided a unified description~\cite{zahed1986skyrme}.
 The quasiparticles emerging in this mathematical model were named as skyrmions.
-Since then, skyrmions—the generalized topological quasiparticles—have been considered in many contexts, including nucleons~\cite{naya2018skyrmions,halcrow2020attractive}, Bose-Einstein condensates~\cite{al2001skyrmions}, liquid crystals~\cite{duzgun2021skyrmion}, and magnetic materials~\cite{tokura2020magnetic,fert2017magnetic,zhang2020skyrmion,lima2022spin,han2022high}, and most recently twistronics~\cite{khalaf2021charged}.
+Since then, skyrmions—the generalized topological quasiparticles—have been considered in many contexts, including nucleons~\cite{naya2018skyrmions,halcrow2020attractive}, Bose-Einstein condensates~\cite{al2001skyrmions}, liquid crystals~\cite{duzgun2021skyrmion}, magnetic materials~\cite{liu2016skyrmions,tokura2020magnetic,bogdanov2020physical,fert2017magnetic,lima2022spin,han2022high}, and recently twistronics~\cite{khalaf2021charged,kwan2022skyrmions}.
 The most known type of skyrmions is the magnetic skyrmions in chiral magnets formed by a magnetization texture~\cite{muhlbauer2009skyrmion}, which are readily observable in real space~\cite{yu2010real}.
-Magnetic skyrmions opened new avenues in large-capacity information encoding and low-energy magnetic memory~\cite{fert2017magnetic,zhang2020skyrmion,lima2022spin,han2022high}.
-Very recently, skyrmionic structures were observed in optics~\cite{tsesses2018opticalarx,du2018deeparxiv}: with two independent works on the ``oscillating'' field-skyrmion lattice in the especially shaped surface-plasmon polariton (SPP) resonator~\cite{tsesses2018optical}, a ``steady'' individual spin-skyrmions in the SPP field in the presence of spin-orbit coupling~\cite{du2019deep}.
-These works using optical fields to emulate skyrmionic topological quasiparticle properties, opened a new chapter in modern optics attracting continuously growing body of work on skyrmionics properties of electromagnetic fields, enabling new ideas and approaches to achieving and controlling topological properties of light in space and time, structured light, and light–matter interactions~\cite{rivera2020light}.
-The related applications span from spin-optics, imaging and metrology to optical forces, structured light and topological and quantum technologies.
+Magnetic skyrmions opened new avenues in high-density data storage and low-energy magnetic memory~\cite{fert2017magnetic,lima2022spin,han2022high}.